RickKimball/vendor/README.md

 ```
 bluepill.build.core=STM32:arduino
 ```
 The vendor name STM chose to use was 'STM32'.
 I'm not sure why.
 A much better name might have been 'stm' or 'st'.
-However, because they used uppercase STM32, that is what you have to use to reference the vendor name.
+However, because they used uppercase STM32 as the vendor name, that is what you have to use to reference it.
 The vendor name can be found in $HOME/.arduino15/packages/ after an install from the board manager.
 If you install locally using github, you have to provide the proper vendor name and architecture 'stm32'.

 The board manager path looks like this:
      /home/user/.arduino15/packages/STM32/hardware/stm32/1.4.0/boards.txt